Financial-Times/origami-build-service/README.md

   * `GITHUB_USERNAME`: A GitHub username with permission to view required private repositories.
   * `GITHUB_PASSWORD`: The GitHub password corresponding to `GITHUB_USERNAME`.
   * `METRICS_ENV`: The environment to store metrics under.
 This defaults to `NODE_ENV`, which allows us to measure QA/production metrics separately.
+  * `PREFERRED_HOSTNAME`: The hostname to use in documentation and as a base URL in bundle requests.
+This defaults to `origami-build.ft.com`.

 Testing